 Forward Roll

-A forward roll is an essential skill to learn for beginner gymnasts as it teaches basic rotation.
-Rotation is needed in many other advanced skills such as somersaults and handsprings.
+The forward roll is essential for beginners as it teaches basic rotation, a key element in advanced skills like somersaults and handsprings.

 By learning a basic forward roll, the gymnast becomes comfortable with going upside down and changing their body shape to help speed up rotation.
 The most common shape to use in a forward roll is a tucked shape.